NickCheney/ARC-Bot/README.md

 # ARC-Bot
 Automated Gym Session Booking for Queen's University Athletics and Recreation Centre (ARC).
 Uses Selenium to interact with the reservation website https://getactive.gogaelsgo.com/ and schedule the user's requested gym sessions when available.

-All reservations are currently categorized by the gym area name and equipment available, together know as the category (e.g. "LL1 Lifting Zone - Squat Racks", "L2 Cardio Zone 1 - Treadmills").
+All reservations are currently categorized by the gym area name and equipment available, together know as the category (e.g. *"LL1 Lifting Zone - Squat Racks"*, *"L2 Cardio Zone 1 - Treadmills"*).
 Gym sessions are currently 1 hour in length and can be booked starting exactly 3 days prior.

 ## Installation
 ### **Linux**